Life and Fate

-Vasily Grossman, a Ukrainian Jew, became a correspondent for the Soviet military paper Krasnaya Zvezda, having volunteered and been rejected for military service in 1941.
+Vasily Grossman, a Ukrainian Jew, was rejected for military service in 1941 and became a correspondent for the Soviet military paper Krasnaya Zvezda.
 He spent approximately 1,000 days on the front lines, roughly three of the four years of the conflict between the Germans and Soviets.
-He also wrote the novel The People Immortal.
-He was one of the first journalists to write about the genocide of people in Eastern Europe and was present at many famous battles.
+He was one of the first journalists to write about the genocide of the Jewish people in Eastern Europe and was present at many famous battles.
 Life and Fate was his defining achievement, its writing in part motivated by guilt over the death of his mother in the Berdychiv massacre at Berdychiv (UkSSR) in September 1941.